 I think this is really the crux of the mystique: a woman’s identity, her fulfillment in life, her capabilities, and her intelligence are all tied to who she is in relation to the other people in her life.
 Her role in life is defined, then, as wife, mother, daughter, granddaughter, caretaker, lover, etc.

-You’ve probably heard that the The Feminine Mystique led to the second-wave feminist movement in the late 1960’s.
+You’ve probably heard The Feminine Mystique led to the second-wave feminist movement in the late 1960s.
 But, as Gail Collins, in her preface to the 50th edition of the book points out, that’s not, strictly speaking, true:

 The Feminine Mystique did not create the women’s rights movement.
 Those commissions on the status of women were started by the Kennedy administration before it [the book] was published, and the Civil Rights Act was being debated in Congress while American housewives were still just starting to pass Friedan’s book around.
 (Friedan, location 128-132)

 From a political perspective, this may very well be true.
-But I think from a psychological perspective, Friedan’s book did much to bring many “a-ha!” moments into the lives of the women (and men) who read it in 1963, when it was first published, and in the years to follow.
+But I think from a psychological perspective, Friedan’s book did much to bring many “a-ha!” moments into the lives of the women (and men) who read it when it first came out in 1963.

-My upcoming book, Lessons From My Mother’s Life, brings to light fictional representations of the feminine mystique (among other themes).
+Lessons From My Mother’s Life contains fictional representations of the feminine mystique.
 The stories are set in the 1950s and early 1960s, before the second-wave feminist movement.
-In each story, the main character is fighting against the feminine mystique in one away or another.
-For example, in my story “Fumbling Toward Freedom,” Susan is a nineteen-year-old college student about to marry an upright young man still in medical school.
-When she attends an exhibition of Circe sculptures by a local San Francisco artist, she finds they show her the consequences of letting love define who she is, so that her rush to get married at so young an age and quit college to become a housewife and mother, becomes less enticing.
-On the other side of the spectrum, Leanne, in “Two Sides of Life” is a seasoned mother of two grown children whose surprising bond with the wife of her husband’s lab assistant causes her to rethink her identity embodied in the feminine mystique.
+In each story, the main character is fighting against the feminine mystique in one way or another.
+For example, in my story “Fumbling Toward Freedom,” Susan is a nineteen-year-old college student in love and about to marry an upright young man still in medical school.
+When she attends an exhibition of Circe sculptures by a local San Francisco artist, she finds in them a message about the consequences of letting love define who you are.
+The message both entices and frightens her.

 Friedan, Betty.
 The Feminine Mystique (50th Anniversary Edition).
 W. W. Norton & Company, 2013 (original publication date: 196).
 Kindle digital file.